-impact student understanding of content being taught.
-GSS1.3 Understand the international market system.
-The candidate is able to accurately and effectively Understand the international market system.
-Instruction is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
-Teacher candidate accurately and effectively understands the international market system.
+GSS1.6 Understand roles of The candidate is Any ommissions or inaccuracies do not significantly impact student understanding of content being taught.
+Teacher candidate The candidate understands The candidate is unable to Understand roles of consumers and producers in the market economy of the United States.
+The candidate is accurately and effectively able to Understand roles of consumers and producers in the market economy of the United States.Instruction is age-appropriate , comprehensible , relevant to students' pre-existing knowledge , and accessible to students at various cognitive levels . leacher candidate accurately and effectively understands the roles of consumers and producers in the market economy of the United States.
 Most instruction is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
 Any ommissions or inaccuracies do not significantly impact student understanding of content being taught.
-The candidate attempts to explain the international market system.
+The candidate understands the roles of consumers and producers in the market economy of the United States.
 Instruction contains basic information that indicates gaps in content knowledge and gaps in understanding what is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
 Incorrect information does not significantly interfere with student understanding.
-The candidate is unable to understand the intrnational market system.
-Instruction lacks significant gaps in content knowledge and instruction is not age-appropriate, comprehensible, and accessible to students at a variety of cognitive levels.
+The candidate is unable to Understand roles of consumers and producers in the market economy of the United States.Instruction lacks significant gaps in content knowledge and instruction is not age-appropriate, comprehensible, and accessible to students at a variety of cognitive levels.
 Incorrect or incomplete information and ineffective teaching causes a significant obstacle to student learning.
-GSS1.4
+GSS1.7